 Thank you for your interest in our program.
 The Department of German especially encourages applications from students who wish to focus on literature, Critical Theory, cross-cultural studies, and German film and media.
 In addition to our regular fellowships, we offer the Sunrise Foundation Fellowship in German Film and Media; and we cooperate with UC Berkeley’s Center for Jewish Studies to provide funding to students interested in themes related to Jewish literature, culture, and history.

 There’s a saying that Berkeley is not just a place, it’s an idea.
 We believe that excellence and access are not mutually exclusive.
 Diversity is a source of strength at UC Berkeley, and we therefore strongly encourage applications from underrepresented minorities.
-Our research crosses many cultural, historical, and disciplinary boundaries, and in 2020, we are especially proud to be part of a university where faculty have been honored with Nobel Prizes in both Physics and Chemistry.
+Our research crosses many cultural, historical, and disciplinary boundaries, in 2020, we were especially proud to be part of a university where faculty have been honored with Nobel Prizes in both Physics and Chemistry.
 Listen to what Nobel Laureate and longtime Chemistry professor Jennifer Doudna had to say about UC Berkeley and the campus research atmosphere in her first interview after being informed that she had won the Nobel Prize: https://www.youtube.com/watch?v=RbNI_V0P574&feature=emb_logo (8:35 mark)

 Students and faculty in the Department of German share this spirit of discovery and collaborative achievement that characterizes UC Berkeley at large.